Introduction to RegTech

 6. RegTech finds wide adoption by the Regulators

-We therefore expect country regulators to make use of RegTech to digitalise and decode lengthy regulations.
-RegTech’s sophisticated capabilities can assess case-specific risks and make available global databases to users at various touchpoints, such as while forming new business relationships and making checks against trade-based money laundering.
+We therefore expect country regulators to make use of regulatory technology to digitalise and decode lengthy regulations.
+RegTech’s sophisticated capabilities can assess case-specific risks and make available global databases to users at various touch points, while forming new business relationships and making checks against trade-based money laundering.

 RegTech emerges as the ultimate solution for facilitating compliance, with minimum cost outlays and maximum operational efficiencies, the reason it finds wide adoption by the regulators.